sergiozuckermann/Equipo5/videogames/GDD_Template.md

  The main mechanic of the game will be the combat system, this system will be based on the following stats:

     1. -HP (Life Points)
     2. -MP (Magic points to use special attacks)
     3. -STR (How strong the attacks will be)
     4. -DEF (How much will resist enemy attacks)
     5. -LUC (Increases probability of making a critical attack)
+    6. -AGL (Decreases probability of getting a critical attack)
-6. -CHR (It will allow you to get discounts in the store and better rewards but enemies have a chance of calling a new mob)
+    7. -CHR (It will allow you to get discounts in the store and better rewards but enemies have a chance of calling a new mob)

 The combat will have the following rules and characteristics:
 - On a combat you´ll be able to fight between 1 and 5 enemies.